telerik/ajax-docs/getting-started/first-steps-msi.md

 ## Step 3: Create the ASP.NET AJAX Project

-Telerik UI for ASP.NET AJAX integrates into Visual Studio through the Telerik [Visual Studio Extensions]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/overview%}), which allow you to effortlessly create a pre-configured Telerik UI project in the following way:
+Telerik UI for ASP.NET AJAX integrates into Visual Studio through the Telerik [Visual Studio Extensions]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/overview%}).
+The Telerik templates allow you to effortlessly create a pre-configured Telerik UI project that contains all required resources which enable you to use the Telerik controls.

+>For adding the Telerik controls to an already existing project, refer to the article on [adding the Telerik controls to your project]({% slug getting-started/adding-the-telerik-controls-to-your-project %}).

 1. Open Visual Studio and select **File** > **New** > **Project**.

 1. In the search box, enter **Telerik**.

-   >tip If the list doesn't contain Telerik templates, then the Telerik extensions are missing.
+   If the list doesn't contain Telerik templates, then the Telerik extensions are missing.
 In this case, go to [Telerik UI for ASP.NET AJAX Extension](https://marketplace.visualstudio.com/items?itemName=TelerikInc.TelerikASPNETAJAXVSExtensions), download the file from the VS marketplace, and install it.

 1. Select the **Telerik C# Web Forms Site** template.
 Click **Next**.